 The Board anticipates that the rules proposed for readoption with amendments will have little or no impact on jobs in New Jersey.
 The rules proposed for readoption continue existing requirements for which any needed personnel are already in place.
-The proposed readoption does not increase the number of employees that would be required by any of the entities regulated by the rules.
+The rules proposed for readoption do not increase the number of employees that would be required by any of the entities regulated by the rules.